vadragna/pdsnd_github/README.md

 In this project, the user can run the bikeshare.py script, and interact with the terminal can get and filter different information about bikeshare data from three different cities in the USA.

+### Instructions

+Run the file bikeshare.py, and interact with the terminal to get information about bike shake data.

 ### Files used

 bikeshare.py